Snowflake-Labs/snowflake-demo-streamlit/DeepSeek-R1 chatbot/README.md

 This app shows how to call the DeepSeek-R1 model to make LLM inference to engage in a conversation with the chatbot.

+In addition, as the chatbot is using the DeepSeek-R1 reasoning model, you can ask thought-provoking questions and see how the LLM thinks under-the-hood!

+Here are some example questions to ask:
+-

 Here are some key features of the app
 - The chatbot retains memory of the conversation and can be reset at any time via the *clear chat history* button.
 - You'll also notice that because this is a reasoning model, the *think* phase is displayed in the output and is encapsulated within the `<think> </think>` tags, which we'll parse and place within the `st.status()` container for aesthetic display and separation from the final answer.